ilius/go-stardict/README.md

 Current limitations:

-- Whole dictionary and index are fully loaded into memory for fast random access
+- Index file is loaded into memory for fast random access
 - DictZip format is not supported, it is processed as a simple GZip format (means that no random blocks access is supported as in DictZip)
 - Syn files are not processed
 - There's no recovering from errors (means that dictionaries should be well formed)